lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h3 id="explicit-documentation">Explicit Documentation</h3>

-Each non-private API has [HeaderDoc](https://developer.apple.com/library/archive/documentation/DeveloperTools/Conceptual/HeaderDoc/intro/intro.html) or [DocC](https://developer.apple.com/documentation/docc) comments, even if the API is well self-documented.
+Each non-private API should have a [HeaderDoc](https://developer.apple.com/library/archive/documentation/DeveloperTools/Conceptual/HeaderDoc/intro/intro.html) comment, even if the API is well self-documented.
 The main assignment of having exhaustive documentation of public APIs is to be visible from different code base places through IDE's help features, such as quick help popovers.

-Private APIs are well self-documented and have no explicit documentation in order not to distract from reading implementation details.
+Private APIs should be self-documented and have no explicit documentation in order not to distract from reading implementation details.

 Indicating a method's time complexity in documentation generally is a good idea, unless irrelevant.